 Some of these cases can have really long-term and reaching implications for the party that is affected.

 Does There Have To Be A Pending Divorce For This Case To Be Filed?

 There does not have to be a pending divorce for a case to be filed.
 For example, alienation of affections cases: let us say husband and wife are happily married.
 A paramour comes in, alienates the affection of the wife from the husband, and they have an affair.
-The wife comes back home and apologizes, tells husband that she wants to try to work things out, husband is not sure, takes wife back, tries to get over it, but just cannot get over it, and then basically he and his wife separate.
-The husband can still file the alienation of affection claim at that point, because he tried to forgive, but he could not.
+The wife comes back home and apologizes, tells the husband that she wants to try to work things out, a husband is not sure, takes the wife back, tries to get over it, but just cannot get over it, and then basically he and his wife separate.
+The husband can still file the alienation of affection claim at that point because he tried to forgive, but he could not.

 For more information on Evidence In Alienation Of Affection Cases, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling us today at 336-992-3600.